-A typical marathon training plan is 16 weeks long and starts tapering, or reducing your weekly training mileage, two to three weeks before the marathon, says Jason Fitzgerald, a USA Track & Field–certified coach, head coach of Strength Running and the host of The Strength Running Podcast.
-“Two weeks should give you enough time to absorb the last long run that you did and get the adaptations from it that you really want,” he explains.
-“You don’t want to taper too early, because after about two weeks of dialing back, you start to lose some aerobic fitness.”
+A typical marathon training plan is 16-weeks long and starts tapering, or reducing your weekly training mileage, two to three weeks before the marathon, says Jason Fitzgerald, a USA Track & Field-certified coach, head coach of Strength Running and the host of The Strength Running Podcast.
+"Two weeks should give you enough time to absorb the last long run that you did and get the adaptations from it that you really want", he explains.
+"You don't want to taper too early, because after about two weeks of dialling back, you start to lose some aerobic fitness".

-Just as you practice your nutrition and hydration strategies with long runs, you should test everything you plan on racing in — shirt, shorts, socks and especially shoes — before race day.
-“It’s important that you wear whatever you’re going to wear during the marathon at least two or three times during training, and during runs that are similar to the marathon itself, like a long run,” says Fitzgerald.
+Just as you practise your nutrition and hydration strategies with long runs, you should test everything you plan on racing in—top, shorts, socks and especially shoes—before race day.
+"It's important that you wear whatever you're going to wear during the marathon at least two or three times during training, and during runs that are similar to the marathon itself, like a long run", says Fitzgerald.

 Layers are key.
-A rule of thumb is to dress as if it’s 10 to 20 degrees warmer than it is, and remember that you can shed clothes in the first few miles as you warm up, says Fitzgerald.
+A rule of thumb is to dress as if it's 5 to 10 degrees warmer than it is, and remember that you can shed clothes in the first few miles as you warm up, says Fitzgerald.

 03. Carb-Load Smart